Scanning Habitable Environments with Raman and Luminescence for Organics and Chemicals

 Scanning Habitable Environments with Raman and Luminescence for Organics and Chemicals (SHERLOC) is an ultraviolet Raman spectrometer that uses fine-scale imaging and an ultraviolet (UV) laser to determine fine-scale mineralogy, and detect organic compounds designed for the Perseverance rover as part of the Mars 2020 mission.
 It was constructed at the Jet Propulsion Laboratory with major subsystems being delivered from Malin Space Science Systems and Los Alamos National Laboratory.
-The Principal Investigator is Luther Beegle, and the Deputy Principal Investigator is Rohit Bhartia.

 SHERLOC has a calibration target with possible Mars suit materials, and it will measure how they change over time in the Martian surface environment.

 Goals

 According to a 2017 Universities Space Research Association (USRA) report:

 Construction

 There are three locations on the rover where SHERLOC components are located.
 The SHERLOC Turret Assembly (STA) is mounted at the end of the rover arm.
 The STA contains spectroscopy and imaging components.
 The SHERLOC Body Assembly (SBA) is located on the rover chassis and acts as the interface between the STA and the Mars 2020 rover.
 The SBA deals with command and data handling, along with power distribution.
 The SHERLOC Calibration Target (SCT) is located on the front of the rover chassis and hold spectral standards.

 SHERLOC consists of both imaging and spectroscopic elements.
 It has two imaging components consisting of heritage hardware from the MSL MAHLI instrument.
-One is a built to print re-flight that can generate color images over multiple scales.
-The other acts as the mechanism that allows the instrument to get a contextual image of a sample and to autofocus the laser spot for the spectroscopic part of the SHERLOC investigation.
+The Wide Angle Topographic Sensor for Operations and eNgineering (WATSON) is a built to print re-flight that can generate color images over multiple scales.
+The other, Autofocus Context Imager (ACI), acts as the mechanism that allows the instrument to get a contextual image of a sample and to autofocus the laser spot for the spectroscopic part of the SHERLOC investigation.